-With time on our hands, the gyms and swimming pools closed for the foreseeable future, running has become the next best thing and in some cases a new found love.
+With time on our hands, the gyms and swimming pools closed for the foreseeable future, running has become the next best thing and in some cases a newfound love.
 Yet, we are already hearing of injuries and over-training as more running shoes pound the streets and trails in this difficult time.
-We asked resident Running Coach Stuart Hale to give his toughts for sensible training development and those stepping out the door to run for the first time or perhaps in a while.
+We asked resident Running Coach Stuart Hale to give his thoughts on sensible training development and those stepping out the door to run for the first time or perhaps in a while.
 Then there is the issue of staying healthy in these times, especially without overtaxing your immune system.

 Training Sensibly, Some Guidelines.

 Plenty of you are talking about or have been asking what training sensibly means.
-It is just to easy to head out the door at the moment and run.
+It is just too easy to head out the door at the moment and run.
 Some for the first time, whilst others have dramatically increased the number of runs they have undertaken.
-So what is best, especially as no one want's unecessary injury on the onset of delayed muscle soreness.
-So here we go...
+So what is best, especially as no one wants unnecessary injury on the onset of delayed muscle soreness.
+So here we go…

 1) The 10% Rule

 Look at your training in minutes, not distance.
 For any given run, or by week, you should avoid adding any more than 10% of your training time to your run, within reason.
-So if this weeks run was 40 minutes, taking it to 45 minutes would be sensible.
+So if this week’s run was 40 minutes, taking it to 45 minutes would be sensible.
 Jumping to an hour would not.
-Conversly if ran for for 3-hours total last week, adding 18 minutes to one run would also be increasing the risk of excessive fatigue.
+Conversely if ran for 3-hours total last week, adding 18 minutes to one run would also be increasing the risk of excessive fatigue.

 2) The Hard / Easy Rule